davidczerwinski/WebSynth/README.md

 - Add an oscillator
 - Add another if you want!
-- *~WIP~* Choose from the desired effects everyone knows and loves!
+- 🔨 *WIP* 🔨 Choose from the desired effects everyone knows and loves!
 - When you're done with an oscillator, press delete to disconnect the desired synth from the output
 - Have fun!